 Restaurants, Entertainment and Hospitality

-Matt Russell is host of On the Menu Live, a radio program that dishes out the latest buzz in the local restaurant, hospitality, and entertainment scene.
-The program airs Thursday afternoons at 5:00 pm, on KJLL-AM1330, the Jolt!
+Matt Russell is the food and beverage columnist for Inside Tucson Business and the host of On the Menu Live, a radio program that dishes out the latest buzz in the local restaurant, hospitality, and entertainment scene.
+The program airs live every Saturday at 4:00 pm on AM 790, KNST.
 A life-long culinary enthusiast, Matt has interviewed scores of chefs, sommeliers, and restaurateurs from across the country.
 He has also interviewed some of the nation’s highest profile celebrity chefs, including the Food Network’s Guy Fieri, Melissa D’Arabian, and Jeffrey Saad.

 Donald A. Loose is the managing partner at Loose, Brown, and Associates, P.C.
 His areas of practice include civil and commercial litigation, construction law, business law, real estate, trusts and estates, personal injury, and wrongful death.
 Loose is a member of the state bars of Arizona and Michigan.
 He is a frequent contributor to radio and television shows on various legal topics.
 Loose is the author of two books, Arizona Laws 101: A Handbook for Non-Lawyers and Estate Planning in Arizona: What You Need to Know, and co-author of The Use of OSHA Regulations in Negligence Cases.